 In the years during and following the Great Recession, GAU has focused on ensuring graduate employees are not forced to live in poverty by negotiating continuous minimum stipend raises.
 The 2014-15 negotiating round was one of the most successful ones to date with GAU winning stipend raises for continuing graduate employees (3.25%), as well as a significant increase in the minimum stipend from $10,500 to $13,000 (for 0.5 FTE appointees).
 GAU built on this success in 2015, negotiating a flat raise of $430 for all graduate employees and fee relief of $50.
 With fees clearly stated in the contract as something negotiable between GAU and the administration, GAU will continue its efforts to negotiate a complete end to fees.

-In 2017, the GAU bargaining team closed another "full-book" contract negotiation session by adding more money to graduate employees pockets through flat raises, increasing minimum stipends and fee relief, and keeping GatorGradCare a sustainable and affordable healthcare plan for all employees until 2020.
+In 2017, the GAU bargaining team closed another "full-book" contract negotiation session by adding more money to graduate employees pockets through flat raises, increasing minimum stipends and fee relief, and keeping GatorGradCare a sustainable and affordable healthcare plan for all employees.
+This campaign continued in 2020 amidst the COVID-19 pandemic.
 During this time we also worked hard to fight off many anti-education and anti-labor legislation, including a threat by the GOP-controlled House of Representatives to tax tuition waivers, and another union de-certification bill in the Florida Legislature.